A Guide to Photographing the Pacific Coast Highway

 A Bit About Hotel Arcata...

 Hotel Arcata is a historic building.
 It was initially established in 1915 as a sportsman’s retreat.
-The interior and rooms are reminiscent of the Stanley Hotel in Estes Park, Colorado, featuring historic photos, and antique details.
+The interior and rooms are reminiscent of the Stanley Hotel in Estes Park, Colorado, featuring historic photos, and preserved antique details.

 Image courtesy of Hotel Arcata